"a fashion show with a difference" - TV Times / "stylish journey through history" - The Guardian Guide

 When Goodwood Revival and Goodwood Festival of Speed went online in 2020, Amber was invited to present a series of videos looking at the relationship between fashion and cars in the 1940s, 50s and 60s.

 Amber researches and presents documentaries for TV, radio and online.
-Outside of her own presenting, Amber has contributed to productions for all terrestrial UK TV channels, as well as Sky Arts, BBC Radio 1, 2, 3, 4, 5Live & 6Music, and productions for the USA (PBS) and Canada (Slice).
-Amber is a regular on BBC 1's Great British Sewing Bee, and Radio 4's Woman’s Hour, Front Row and Saturday Review.
+Outside of her own presenting, Amber has contributed to productions for all terrestrial UK TV channels, as well as Sky Arts, BBC Radio 1, 2, 3, 4, 5Live & 6Music, and productions for the USA (PBS), Canada (Slice), and Japan (NHK).
+Amber is the history consultant and regular on-screen historian for BBC One's Great British Sewing Bee, and a regular on Radio 4's Woman’s Hour, Front Row and Saturday Review.
 From discussing slogan T-shirts and political dressing for Radio 4's Word of Mouth to adding the colour mauve to the Museum of Curiosity, Amber is regularly called on to share her expertise and to entertain with stories from our sartorial past.

 Great British Sewing Bee